tldr-pages/tldr/pages/common/gource.md

 # gource

-> Visualize the history of Git, SVN, Mercurial and Bazaar repositories.
+> Renders an animated tree diagram of Git, SVN, Mercurial and Bazaar repositories.
+> It shows files and folders being created, modified or removed over time.

 - Run gource in a directory:

 `gource {{/path/to/repository/}}`

-- Run gource in fullscreen mode:
+- Run gource in fullscreen mode (assuming the command is run from the project's root directory):

 `gource -f`